 The menu system is fairly straightforward, there isn't a huge learning curve when navigating around the homepage and Kindle store.
 There's a useful back button on the homepage, which quickly takes you back to the last thing you were reading once you're finished tweaking your settings.

 Everything is clearly laid out on the homescreen, and anything important can be quickly done from here - for example changing the light intensity, opening the Kindle store or searching for books.
-It has been designed to launch you straight into either reading or buying books, but to be honest there isn't - or anything - to do outside of these two activities.
+It has been designed to launch you straight into either reading or buying books, but to be honest there isn't much - or anything - to do outside of these two activities.

 An interesting feature is the ability to send documents directly to your Kindle by email via an Amazon email address.